jeremypurser/roundtrip-react-challenge/README.md

 ### TypeScript

-This app uses TypeScript to leverages static analysic for typing code coverage and to minimize runtime errors during the development process.
-The code follows many conventions from [_Effective TypeScript_](https://www.oreilly.com/library/view/effective-typescript/9781492053736/).
+This app uses TypeScript to leverage static analysis for code coverage and to minimize runtime errors during the development process.
+The TS style follows many conventions from [_Effective TypeScript_](https://www.oreilly.com/library/view/effective-typescript/9781492053736/).
 The codebase minimizes the use of `any` types.
 Given more time, I would have more strongly typed the return types of the API Client methods.

 ### Diagram